 React

 He points out that the separation of patterns and logic is simply a technology division, not a responsibility.
 You must create components instead of templates.
 Components are reusable, integrable, and convenient for unit testing.
+Though the video was uploaded 10 years ago, the principles highlighted in it are relevant today.

-Also, you can nest components inside of other components.
+Also, you can nest components inside other components.
 Thus, you will create complex user interfaces with simple building blocks.

-JSX is a great advantage for development, since you will have everything in the same place, and autocomplete and checks at the compilation stage will work faster.
-When you make a mistake in JSX, ReactJS does not compile the code and displays the line number in which the error was made.
+Also, JSX is a great advantage for development since you will have everything in the same place, and autocomplete and checks at the compilation stage will work faster.
+When you make a mistake in JSX, React does not compile the code and displays the line number in which the error was made.

 Recommended reading: Deploying a Static Website on AWS Web Hosting with GitLab CI